riccardoferrari/SnakePy/README.md

 ## License

-This project is licensed under the GNU License
+This project is licensed under the MIT License